oskarsrozitis/ubiquiti/README.md

         services/: Service functions to handle external API calls. public/: Public static files like the main HTML. assets/: Static resource files like images and global styles.

-## Available Scripts

-1. Runs the app in development mode with hot reload: npm run dev

-2. Builds the app for production npm run build